Basmalakh12/introduction-to-algorithms-book/Notes/chapter2.md

  >**Termination**
  j > A.length = n , each loop iteration increases j by 1 , so that j= n + 1 at that time then the subarray A [ 1 ... n]
+ ---
+ ## Analyzing algorithms
+ - Choose the most efficient of several possible algorithms for the same problem.
+ - Running time of an algorithm : `The number of steps executed by the algorithm`
+ ---
+ ## RAM model
+ - Generic single-processor model.
+ - Supports simple constant-time instructions "Arithmetic , Data Movement , Control"
+ - Run time (cost) is uniform (1 time unit) for all simple instructions.
+ - no concurrent operations.
+ - Memory is unlimited.
+ - no hierarchy.